klaviyo/klaviyo-swift-sdk/README.md

 }
 ```

+Finally, we have an example app (`Examples/KlaviyoSwiftExamples`) in the SDK repo that you can reference to get an example of how to implement deep links in your app.

 Once the above steps are complete, you can send push notifications from the Klaviyo Push editor within the Klaviyo website.
 Here you can build and send a push notification through Klaviyo to make sure that the URL shows up in the handler you implemented in Step 3.

 Additionally, you can also locally trigger a deep link to make sure your code is working using the below command in the terminal.